-The undersigned, revoking any proxy previously given, hereby appoints Mr. Leonard Perham proxy, with the full power of substitution, to vote the shares of the undersigned in favor of each proposal designated on this Proxy Card and to vote the shares of the undersigned in his discretion with respect to other matters that properly come before the 2012 Annual Meeting of Stockholders of MoSys, Inc. on June 5, 2012, and any adjournment of the Annual Meeting.
+The undersigned, revoking any proxy previously given, hereby appoints Mr. Leonard Perham and Mr. James Sullivan as proxies, with the full power of substitution, to vote the shares of the undersigned in favor of each proposal designated on this Proxy Card and to vote the shares of the undersigned in their discretion with respect to other matters that properly come before the 2013 Annual Meeting of Stockholders of MoSys, Inc. on June 4, 2013, and any adjournment of the Annual Meeting.